 OutputFileOptions

 object.
-This object is where you can specify things about how you want your output to be.
-You want the output saved in the file we just created, so add yourphotoFile
+This object is where we can specify things about how we want our output to be.
+We want the output saved in the MediaStore so other apps could display it, so add our MediaStore entry.

 - Call